City Design Lab

 • to reconcile sustainable development objectives with societal and economic developments;

 • to provide innovative proposals in the context of digital developments and systemic approaches to the "smart city".

 City Design Lab themes structure two master’s programs under the supervision of the City Design Lab: Urban Design and Mutations of the Built Environment.
 Students and teachers are involved in the Lab’s activities in a process of experimentation, evaluation and project improvement.

 A research chair for the design of Connected environments

-The City Design Lab works alongside the Human Machine Design Lab (ex READi) as part of a research programme on Connected environments.
+The City Design Lab works alongside the Digital Design Lab as part of a research programme on Connected environments.
 It is L’École de design Nantes Atlantique’s first Chair, which is supported by Banque Populaire Atlantique and LIPPI and was launched in June 2014 for a period of 3 years.